cosmos/gaia/docs/docs/modules/lsm-migration.md

 solely on tokenized shares through the x/liquid module itself.
 Previously this tracked delegations via ICA as counting towards these limits, but the new tallies do not take that into account.

+Additionally, the `liquid_shares` field of the `Validator` object returned in staking module queries will no longer be updated.
+Its removal is planned in v25, but as of v24 that value will still show up, but will not be updated and is not used in limits calculations.
+To query the same information, you can use the `QueryLiquidValidator` request added to the x/liquid module.

 ### Migrations
 All messages and APIs have been moved.